board of directors

 Juan A. Mencia - Director

-Mr. Juan A. Mencia served as a director of WashingtonFirst Bank from 2005 until it was acquired in 2018.
-Mr. Mencia was the founder, President and Chief Executive Officer of The Cube Corporation, a nationally recognized facilities management company, from March 1994 to March 2005.
+Mr. Mencia served as a director of WashingtonFirst Bank from 2005 until it was acquired by Sandy Spring Bank in 2018.
+Mr. Mencia was the founder, President, and Chief Executive Officer of The Cube Corporation, a nationally recognized facilities management company, from March 1994 to March 2005.
 He received the Ernst & Young Entrepreneur of the Year for the Greater Washington Area in 2000 and the Hispanic Business Magazine’s National Entrepreneur of the Year in 2001.
-Mr. Mencia is President and Chief Executive Officer of Cornerstone Building Services, Inc., a company that provides building restoration, repair and waterproofing services throughout the Washington metropolitan area.
+Mr. Mencia is President and Chief Executive Officer of Cornerstone Building Services, Inc., a Company that provides building restoration, repair and waterproofing services throughout the Washington metropolitan area.
 Additionally, Mr. Mencia is an investor partner with Venture Philanthropy Partners (VPP) whose mission is to serve the needs of children of low-income families in the Washington Metropolitan region and to demonstrate a unique approach to effective philanthropy.

 Madhu K. Mohan, MD - Director